What is the purpose of a CV?

 List of Referees

 Listing referees is optional at the initial stage and you can include “Referees are available on request” instead.
 However some employers may request them on a CV.
-It is important to use current references and also ones that are relevant to the sector you are applying to.
+If required, it is important to use current references and also ones that are relevant to the sector you are applying to.
 Include at least 2 referees and make sure that you have correct and up to date contact details for them.
 Also check with the referees that they are happy to give references.

 SOME COMMON MISTAKES